FrissBee/input-character-checker/README.md

 **4. Step - customize the Input Character Checker**

-To customize the contact form according to your wishes change the corresponding attributes in the `<input-character-checker></input-character-checker>` HTML tag.
+To customize the Input Character Checker according to your wishes change the corresponding attributes in the `<input-character-checker></input-character-checker>` HTML tag.

 Only the attributes that are to be changed need to be specified.